LeiWangR/leiwangr.github.io/_projects/projects.md

 - Contributions to TIME Lab (10%):
   - Service to the lab, including responsibilities such as planning, designing, delivering, and negotiating

-- Contributions to the Broader Community (10%):
+- Contributions to the broader community (10%):
   - Impact on the ANU or wider community, including addressing industry challenges or offering real-world solutions.